scalekit-inc/docs/src/pages/apis/embeds/tag/Authentication/post/oauth/token.md

   return errors.New(errorDescription)
 }

-// fetch user details by exchanding the code received in the request params user, err := sc.AuthenticateWithCode( code,
+// Fetch user details by exchanding the code received in the request params user, err := sc.AuthenticateWithCode( code,
   <redirectUri>
 )
-// user has the authenticated user's details userEmail := user.Email
+// `user` has the authenticated user's details userEmail := user.Email
 ```